Tomorrowland (festival): Incidents

 "Saturday night July 29th 2017, the UNITE Barcelona stage caught fire due to a technical malfunction.
 Thanks to the professional intervention of the authorities all 22.000 visitors were evacuated safely and without reports of injuries.
 Local authorities will follow up and continue the investigation together with the Spanish organisation of UNITE."

-In 2019, after Weekend 1, The Freedom Stage ceiling went down due to a storm, and it was kept closed for Weekend 2.
+In 2019, after Weekend 1, The Freedom Stage ceiling went down due to extremely hot temperatures and too much weight on the ceiling, and it was kept closed for Weekend 2.
 The Freedom Stage was converted into an open-air stage outside the doors of the stage.

 In 2023, during the Tomorrowland Brasil event, the festival was confronted with heavy rainfall during the first day and local infrastructure was insufficiently prepared for this.
 The second day was cancelled.
 In a press release, Tomorrowland said:

 "Persistent, heavy rain and thunderstorms were posing lots of challenges and although the shows were able to continue, the venue, parking lots and access roads are too damaged and need to be restored.
 This night and morning, production crew worked with all their might to prepare the festival grounds.
 It is dry now, but additional time will be needed.
 The safety of the festivalgoers, crew and artists is the highest priority.
 Festival-goers staying at the campsite DreamVille will be taken care of and The Gathering will open with an alternative program today.
 Refund information will follow soon.
 Every effort will be made so that the venue can reopen to all festival-goers on Saturday 14 October."

 On 16 July 2025, two days before the opening day of that year's festival, the main stage was destroyed by a fire; the organisers said the festival would continue without the stage and nobody was injured, although some residents of nearby homes were evacuated over fears the fire would spread.
 On 18 July 2025, a smaller mainstage was constructed with an announcement stating that the main stage will open at the originally planned time on the same day.